Uganda's Museveni heads for election win, rival alleges fraud | Politics

 With ballots from 91% of polling stations counted following Thursday's election, Museveni had won 5.6 million, or 58.9%, while main opposition candidate Wine had 3.3 million votes (34.6%), the Electoral Commission said just after 12 p.m.
 (0900 GMT).
 Final results were expected at 3 p.m (1200 GMT), it said.
 In a phone interview with Reuters, Wine accused Museveni of fabricating the results and called the poll "the most fraudulent election in the history of Uganda".
 He urged citizens to reject the results.

-He also said his home in the capital, Kampala, was surrounded by hundreds of soldiers and that the military was not allowing him to leave.
-Government and police spokespeople were not immediately available for comment.
+Wine, a singer-turned-lawmaker, also said his home in the capital, Kampala, was surrounded by hundreds of soldiers and that the military was not allowing him to leave.
+The army's deputy spokesman, Deo Akiiki, told Reuters that security officers at Wine's house were assessing threats he could face by going out: "So they might be preventing him in the interest of his own safety."

 Soldiers and police were out in force patrolling Kampala on Saturday.
 Museveni, 76 and in power for 35 years, campaigned for another term arguing his long experience in office makes him a good leader and promising to keep delivering stability and progress.